onflow/freshmint/docs/nodejs.md

 };

 const edition2 = {
-  // This edition will contain 200 NFTs.
+  // This edition can contain a maximum of 200 NFTs.
-  size: 200,
+  limit: 200,
   // Note: the metadata fields provided must match those
   // defined in your metadata schema.
   metadata: {